 A professional headshot: Stuck at home with your kids and your family?
 Now is the time to setup a photoshoot!
 Checkout these tips from Hubspot for taking your own high-quality, professional headshot.

 New skills — Noticing that these job postings require skills that you don’t have yet?
 What better time than during a quarantine to learn a new skill!?
-If you are interested in learning how to become a UI/UX designer come check out our Product Design Master Course and Product Design Manual!
+If you are interested in learning how to become a UI/UX designer come check out our courses.

 An impressive portfolio: There are some really easy ways that you can setup your creative portfolio or resume, here’s what we recommend.